Advantages of iNIBP

 323 measurement data collected from 64 cases in the operating room were used to compare the measurement time of the iNIBP inflation method and the conventional deflation method.
 With iNIBP technology from Nihon Kohden, the algorithm effects the slow inflation of a cuff while simultaneously detecting oscillations, then deflates the cuff as soon as the systolic blood pressure (SYS) is determined.

 iNIBP can complete the measurement in a shorter amount of time as it inflates the cuff while sensing blood pressure variation and detecting oscillations, whereas the deflation method needs to repeat the inflation-deflation cycle when the target inflation pressure based on previous systolic pressure measurements is comparatively low.

 Measurement simulation: SYS dropped to 100mmHg from 200mmHg

-iNIBP inflates the cuff to only slightly above the SYS while detecting oscillations and completes the measurement in a shorter amount of time, in comparison with the deflation method which inflates a cuff based on a pre-determined target pressure that often significantly exceeds actual SYS, leading to longer measurement times with the increased potential for patient discomfort.
+iNIBP inflates the cuff to only slightly above the SYS while detecting oscillations and completes the measurement in a shorter amount of time than the deflation method, which inflates the cuff based on a pre-determined target pressure that often significantly exceeds the actual SYS, leading to longer measurement times with the increased potential for patient discomfort.